 Wednesday 5 March:

 Stage 3 (208km, 2,006m ascent, max gradient 8%): Stay in Franschhoek.
-This is the longest day and will require an early start before sunrise, so lights will be obligatory.
-Leaving Franschhoek in one peloton riders will climb Helshoogte ("Hellish Hill") and descend into the university town of Stellenbosch before turning southwards.
-A quick stop at the Mooiberge Farm Stall, famous for strawberries and scarecrows, for a coffee and muffin, and the riders will be re-started in their groups to continue to Somerset West and onwards to Gordon's Bay.
+This is the longest day and, for most, will require an early start before sunrise so lights will be obligatory.
+Leaving Franschhoek riders will climb Helshoogte ("Hellish Hill") and descend into the university town of Stellenbosch before turning southwards.
+Group 2 & 3 riders will make a quick stop at the Mooiberge Farm Stall, famous for its strawberries and scarecrows, for a coffee and muffin.
+The riders will be re-started in their groups to continue to Somerset West and onwards to Gordon's Bay.
+Group 1 will depart Franschhoek later riding through uninterrupted.
 From there we take one of the most scenic coastal roads in the world, passing Rooi Els, Pringle Bay and Betty's Bay and its resident penguins.
 It is almost certain that riders will see a troop of baboons somewhere en-route.
-The ride then turns inland at Kleinmond stopping for lunch at 132km at the Salandra Farm Stall before climbing back over the Houw Hoek Pass from the other direction to return again via Theewaterskloof dam and the final climb back over the Franschhoek pass home.
+Lunch is at 122km at Arabella Hotel and Spa before the riders climb back over the Houw Hoek Pass from the other direction to return again via Theewaterskloof dam and the final climb back over the Franschhoek pass home.

-The day is followed by prizes and a celebration dinner with dignitaries and press at the Grand Finale Dinner & Presentation in Franschhoek.
+The day is followed by prizes and a Celebration Braai with dignitaries and press in Franschhoek.

 Thursday 6 March:

 A slightly more relaxed ride, albeit still 112km long (414m ascent, max gradient 3%) , in groups from Franschhoek.
-The lunch stop is at Nitida Wine Farm at 66km (www.nitida.co.za).
-Escorted from there into central Cape Town as one "Festive" peloton of 200 riders by the Cape Town motor cycle police, followed by a celebratory drinks reception on the Waterfront.
+The lunch stop is at Nitida Wine Farm at 74km (www.nitida.co.za).
+Escorted from there into central Cape Town as one "Festive" peloton by the Cape Town motor cycle police, followed by a celebratory drinks reception on the Waterfront.

 Friday 7 March: